-Field Description EEPROM Page Select - This bit selects which EEPROM page is accessed in the memory map.
-0 Page 0 is in foreground of memory map.
-Page 1 is in background and can not be accessed.
-1 Page 1 is in foreground of memory map.
-Page 0 is in background and can not be accessed.
-KEYACC Enable Writing of Access Key - This bit enables writing of the backdoor comparison key.
-For more detailed information about the backdoor key mechanism, refer to Section 4.5.9, "Security."
+Field Description 5 KEYACC Enable Writing of Access Key - This bit enables writing of the backdoor comparison key.
+For more detailed information about the backdoor key mechanism, refer to Section 4.6, "Security."
 0 Writes to 0xFFB0-0xFFB7 are interpreted as the start of a FLASH programming or erase command.
 1 Writes to NVBACKKEY (0xFFB0-0xFFB7) are interpreted as comparison key writes.

-4.5.11.4 FLASH and EEPROM Protection Register (FPROT and NVPROT)
+4.7.4 FLASH Protection Register (FPROT and NVPROT)